How to Register as a Sole Trader – Accounting Wise Have You Covered

 Can I trade as a sole trader before I register my business?

-The quick answer is yes, though there are deadlines and rules which apply.
-You’ll need to register as a sole trader before the 5th October in your second tax year.
+The quick answer is yes, though there are deadlines and rules that apply.
+You’ll need to register as a sole trader before the 5th of October in your second tax year.

 As accountants, we always advise clients to register as soon as possible.
-Just remember to keep track of your accounts, even before your register.
-It makes completing your Self Assessment tax return much easier.
+Just remember to keep track of your accounts, even before you register.
+It makes completing your Self-assessment tax return much easier.

 Registering as a sole trader